xzackli/xzackli.github.io/_posts/2016-09-27-summarizing-CLASS-isocurvature.markdown

 ~~~~~~~~~~

+Finally, there is a setting `special_iso` for using exotic components like axions and curvatons.
 ~~~~~~~~~~~~~~~~~
 2.e.4) set 'special iso' to 'axion' or 'curvaton' for two particular cases:
        'axion' means uncorrelated, n_ad equal to n_iso, 'curvaton' means fully